 Troubling Iridescence with Liver, Ferric, Copper

-I've been trying to learn how to repatinate old copper (c.1900) using Liver of Sulphur [linked by editor to product info at Amazon] and ferric nitrate.
-I've used "Contemporary Patination" [link is to product info at Amazon] (Young) and "Colouring, Bronzing & Patination of Metals" [link is to product info at Amazon] (Hughes) as reference.
+I've been trying to learn how to repatinate old copper (c.1900) using Liver of Sulphur [affil. link to product info on Amazon] and ferric nitrate.
+I've used "Contemporary Patination" [affil. link to book info on Amazon] (Young) and "Colouring, Bronzing & Patination of Metals" [affil. link to book info on Amazon] (Hughes) as reference.

 Now and then, things progress exactly as I'd like, but I don't know whether these intermittent successes are more related to the actual alloy or something that I've done (or not).
 I'm trying to be as scrupulous as I can in preparing the surface using a commercially prepared cleaner that contains phosphoric acid.